TypQxQ/KTC/Dev_doc.md

 ## SELECT
 - If no tool is selected then just select
-- If active tool does not have to be deselected on change
+- If active tool needs deselecting, deselect.
 - Check if toolchanger on same level has a tool selected
     - Check if tool needs force deselect.
 - Check if toolchanger over this needs deselecting

 - If tool on same changer is selected deselect first.
 - If active tool is on changer under a sibling
 - If active tool is on changer